davidhmartin/flux-jigsaw/README.md

 ## Current Status

-This is a work in progress.
-Still to-do: css styles, some implementation cleanup, additional features such as image export.
+To Do: Additional features such as image export.

 ## Running the project